Bulletproof and stab-resistant vests – 25 things you did not know

 14. The vest must fit perfectly!

 It is important that you buy a new bulletproof vest if you either lose or gain weight.
-The golden rule is 5-10% of your body weight, and you should then have yourself measured for a new vest, as it must neither be too big nor too small.
+The golden rule of thumb is 5-10% of your body weight, and you should then get measured for a new vest, as it must be neither too big nor too small.

 15. The vest cover provides no form of protection!

 No one should wear the cover as the only protection against bullets.
-It is essentially the same as wearing a regular T-shirt.
+That is the same as wearing an ordinary T-shirt.

 16. Place the plates the right way!

-The plates are designed to fit into the cover in a specific way.
-If the wearer places them incorrectly, it can lead to tragic results.
-The plates are created to slow down and disperse the bullet's energy, where the back of the plates is designed to reduce trauma.
-If the plates are turned the wrong way, there is no guarantee that the vest will stop the bullet.
+The plates are made to fit into the cover in a specific way.
+If the wearer inserts them incorrectly, it can lead to tragic results.
+The plates are designed to slow down and disperse the bullet's energy, where the back of the plates is made to reduce trauma.
+If the plates are reversed, there is no guarantee that the vest will stop the bullet.

-It is important for the wearer of bulletproof vests to be aware that the vest is not stab-proof.
-Stab-proof vests are made from a different fiber composition than bulletproof vests.
-There are vests with both functions, so it is possible to get a bulletproof and stab-proof vest.
+It is important that the wearer of bulletproof vests is aware that the vest is not Stabproof.
+Because Stabproof vests are made from a different fiber composition than bulletproof vests.
+There are vests with both functions, so it is possible to get a bulletproof and Stabproof vest.

 18. Bulletproof vests can ensure your safety - even in traffic accidents!

-Several have been saved by their bulletproof vest in an accident, e.g., in the patrol car, where it is not from bullets.
-Therefore, it is important to wear a bulletproof vest in several respects.
+Several have been saved by their bulletproof vest in an accident, e.g. in the patrol car, where it was not from bullets.
+It is therefore important to wear a bulletproof vest in several respects.
 A bulletproof vest can save lives in ways other than just from bullets from firearms.

 19. Duct tape should never be used as a replacement for damaged covers.

-Many users use duct tape to ensure that the vest fits snugly against the body.
+Many users use duct tape to ensure that the vest fits tightly enough to the body.
 This is not a good idea!
-One of the reasons is that duct tape cannot move with the body properly.
-Therefore, it is a good idea to have an extra cover for the bulletproof vest.
+One reason is that duct tape cannot move properly with the body.
+It is therefore a good idea to have an extra cover for the bulletproof vest.

 20. Can the vest be used after it has been shot?

 It is important to understand that when the vest has been shot, it is time for a new one.
-The fibers in the vest are damaged by the bullet and cannot be repaired.
+The fibers in the vest are destroyed by the bullet and cannot be repaired.

 21. Protection must be found both front and back.

-It doesn't matter what time of year it is, as the wearer needs protection both front and back.
-Too often, people only use protection in front during the summer, as it is warm, which is very risky.
+It does not matter what time of year it is, because the wearer must use protection both front and back.
+Far too often, people only use protection in front during summer because it is warm, which is very risky.

 22. Use of trauma pocket in the bulletproof vest!

-Many are inclined to use it for many other things, e.g., to place their phone in it, etc. It is important to use it correctly so that it can reduce the bruises that may occur.
+Many tend to use it for many other things, e.g. placing their phone in it, etc. It is important to use it correctly so that it can reduce the bruises that may occur.

 24. Women should have a bulletproof vest that fits them.